prof-rossetti/internet-technologies/notes/environment-variables.md

 console.log(process.env.MY_SECRET_MESSAGE)
 ```

-See the "dotenv" package notes for more important information about using environment variables.
+See the `dotenv` package notes for more important information about using environment variables.